 Former MedWet Scientific and Technical Team

-These five wetland centres are independent entities but collaborate closely with MedWet to provide the core technical and scientific input and to contribute to the development and implementation of MedWet projects for its two decades of achievement.
+These four wetland centres are independent entities but collaborate closely with MedWet to provide the core technical and scientific input and to contribute to the development and implementation of MedWet projects for its two decades of achievement.